jhughes/glamourer/README.md

 ## Contributing

-I am not ready for any contributions.
-If you'd like to see something added, feel free to open a GitHub issue describing it.
+I am open for small contributions.
+I will likely reject large contributions; reach out to discuss what you want before changing anything.

 ## Known Issues
-* Animated model cache causes glamours to revert.
-  * I have opened an issue on RuneLite to fix: https://github.com/runelite/runelite/issues/19899
-  * Workaround: after changing glamours, restart the client to clear the cache and fix the issue
 * Recoloring herb seeds does not work properly.
   * I have opened an issue on RuneLite to fix: https://github.com/runelite/runelite/issues/19913
   * No workaround